Sweee2012/Chat-With-PDF/README.md

 📍**PDF Upload & Parsing:** Upload any PDF document and extract its textual content seamlessly.

-📍**Conversational Q&A:** Ask questions related to the uploaded PDF and receive context-aware answers powered by Google's Gemini 1.5 Pro model.
+📍**Conversational Q&A:** Ask questions related to the uploaded PDF and receive context-aware answers powered by Google's Gemini 2.0 flash.

 📍**Custom Styling:** Enjoy a visually appealing interface with custom backgrounds and modern design elements.